Ethernos9/medium-blog/README.md

-#MEDIUM BLOG
+MEDIUM BLOG
-  A blog application which let's user create ,update blogs It uses severless architecture
+Overview
+MEDIUM BLOG is a blog application that allows users to create and update blogs.
+It utilizes a serverless architecture to ensure scalability and performance.
+The application leverages TypeScript types from an npm package for schema validation using Zod.

+Features
+Create Blogs: Users can create new blog posts.
+Update Blogs: Users can edit existing blog posts.
+Serverless Architecture: Built using serverless technology for better scalability and maintenance.
+Cloudflare Workers: Utilizes Cloudflare Workers for the serverless backend.
-  The frontend and backend import types from npm package which was deployed to npm for validating schema using zod
+Type-Safe: Frontend and backend import types from a shared npm package for consistent schema validation using Zod.
+Tech Stack
+Frontend
+React
+TypeScript
+Backend
+Cloudflare Workers
+TypeScript
+Hono
+Shared
+Zod for schema validation
+Created npm package for TypeScript types